 What to Expect at Sunday Service

-We gather every Sunday to find meaning and live more deeply.
+We gather every Sunday for service at 10:30am to find meaning and live more deeply.
 Sunday service creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.

 Unitarian Universalist service styles vary by congregation and even within congregations.
 Some congregations call their services worship, some are contemporary and high tech, others are traditional and formal.
 Some feature exuberant music, some include long periods of silent reflection.
 Our congregation’s Sunday service aims to be uplifting and inspirational, and draws from a wide selection of humanist and religious sources.